Yash-29-10-2003/ohslBCDA/README.md

     python pubmedScanner/test.py
     ```
 Running the scraper after successfuly following these steps would use the gpu for saving time.
+If you dont have a GPU and also have a weak CPU and each paper is taking too much time to be summarized , you can use a lighter model by changing the model in ln68 of the scraper (trades of accuracy):
+    ```bash
+    summarizer = pipeline('summarization', model='sshleifer/distilbart-cnn-12-6', device=0 if torch.cuda.is_available() else -1)
+    ```

 ## Workings: